-Today, the Galaxy Z Fold3 has been listed on the TENAA certification, which revealed some key specifications.
-The certification includes the model SM-F9260, which seems to be the Chinese version of the Galaxy Z Fold3.
+Today, the Galaxy Z Fold3 has received TENAA certification, revealing some key specifications.
+The certification includes the model SM-F9260, which appears to be the Chinese version of the Galaxy Z Fold3.

-As mentioned in the certification, the Galaxy Z Fold3 will have a 6.2-inch display.
-There is no mention of whether it will be a cover display or a foldable display, but the size suggests that it should be a cover display.
-Since it is a foldable phone, the number of displays will definitely be 2.
+As stated in the certification, the Galaxy Z Fold3 will have a 6.2-inch display.
+The documents do not specify whether this screen is the outer or inner display, but the size suggests that it is likely the outer screen.
+As a foldable phone, it inevitably has two screens.

 The dimensions of the Galaxy Z Fold3 have also been mentioned: 128.1 x 158.2 x 6.4 mm.
 It is further observed that the Galaxy Z Fold3 will be slimmer than its predecessor (Galaxy Z Fold2, with a thickness of 6.9 mm).

-As previously reported, the Galaxy Z Fold3 will feature a redesigned camera module.
-This time, the cameras will be arranged in raised vertical lines, and there will be three lenses.
-In addition, the front camera is expected to be placed below the display.
+Previous reports indicated that the Galaxy Z Fold3 will feature a redesigned camera module.
+This camera will have a vertical arrangement with three lenses.
+In addition, the front camera is expected to be placed under the display.

-The phone will come with a Qualcomm Snapdragon 888 processor.
-The chipset is based on a 5nm manufacturing process and has a Cortex-X1 super core.
-In addition, both the internal and external displays will feature a 120Hz refresh rate.
+The phone will come with a Qualcomm Snapdragon 888 chipset.
+The chipset is built on a 5nm process and has a Cortex-X1 super core.
+In addition, both the internal and external displays will support a 120Hz refresh rate.
 There will also be support for S Pen connectivity, which may also come with the phone out of the box.

 The Galaxy Z Flip3 (SM-F7110) has also appeared on TENAA, but there is no information about dimensions, battery, or other specifications.